DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/editing-in-detail-row.md

 )
 ```

-The functions and the row being edited are then passed on to the child elements of [`TableRowDetail.Cell`](LINK_NEEDED).
+The functions and the row being edited are then passed on to the child elements of [TableRowDetail.Cell](../reference/table-row-detail.md#tablerowdetailcellprops).
 These elements are edit form elements.

 ```jsx
 const DetailCell = ({